wp-plugins/alo-easymail/readme.txt

 * Fixed: custom English texts should work when English is the only available language

 = 1.8.4 =
-* NEW FEATURES
-* Native multilanguage functionality in back-end and front-end
+* Added: Native multilanguage functionality in back-end and front-end
-* Full integration with qTranslate multilanguage plugin
+* Added: Full integration with qTranslate multilanguage plugin
-* MINOR CHANGES
 * Added: "post-title" tag now works in newsletter subject
 * Added: sender's name option
 * Added: activation edit bulk action in subscriber manage page